SJ23 Tech Tip H02, (Updated 2024-06-08) Bob Schimmel, Rudy Mayer & Charlie Olden

 • There are three North American versions of the SJ23;

 - the Mk I is equipped with the shoal draft keel and center board.
+Designed for trailer launch.

-• The New Zealand version is equipped with a shoal draft keel, a long reverse transom that creates room for the outboard in the cockpit & has an inboard rudder.
+• The New Zealand version is equipped with a shoal draft keel, a reverse transom that creates room for the outboard in the cockpit & has an inboard rudder.
 See Tech Tip H10.

-• The Australian version is equipped with a shoal draft keel, double lower shrouds & two very large windows.
+• The Australian version is equipped with a shoal draft keel, double lower shrouds & two large windows.
 See Tech Tip H10.

 INDEX - Hull, Standing Rigging, Spar, Sails.